 While you might not be able to slather a layer of sunscreen on your sofa, there are a number of preventive measures you can take to ward off sun damage.
 Use these tips to protect your belongings and save yourself a little money while you’re at it.

 Like with sun damage to your skin, the majority of damage to your floors and furniture is caused by ultraviolet (UV) light from the sun.
-In fact, according to the National Fenestration Rating Council, a nonprofit that assesses windows to determine their energy efficiency, roughly 40 to 60 percent of damage is caused by UV radiation.
-The other causes of include heat, humidity, and artificial light.
+In fact, according to the National Fenestration Rating Council, a nonprofit that assesses windows to determine their energy efficiency, roughly 40 to 60 percent of damage is caused by UV radiation, which results in bleaching and corrosion in furniture.
+The other causes include heat, humidity, and artificial light.

 Obviously, some measures of protection are relatively common sense, such as keeping your curtains closed and blinds drawn.
 However, if you’re like most of us and don’t want to feel like you’re living in a dungeon, you may want to consider other options.